modern-atomic-design/modern-atomic-design.github.io/content/atomic-design.md

 </div>

 This article is based on the work of [Brad Frost](https://atomicdesign.bradfrost.com/).
-You'll find are more detailled insight and helpful examples in his [book](https://atomicdesign.bradfrost.com/).
+You'll find more detailled insights and helpful examples in his [book](https://atomicdesign.bradfrost.com/).

 ### Atoms